vijayanajay/stock_rule_based/docs/memory.md

 - **Symptom**: Tests for `engulfing_pattern` failed on valid edge-case data.
 Backtests would silently miss valid trading signals, leading to suboptimal strategy discovery.
 - **Fix**: The comparison was changed from `<` to `<=` to align with the standard financial definition of the pattern.
 - **Lesson**: Financial rule implementations must be rigorously validated against their standard definitions, including edge cases.
 A seemingly minor logical error (like `<` vs. `<=`) can represent a significant "implementation drift" from the intended strategy, creating a structural flaw in the rule library.
 Future rule development should include a "definitional review" step to ensure the code accurately reflects the financial concept it represents.

+## Test Harness Integrity: CLI and Fixture Robustness (2025-07-18)
+- **Issue**: Multiple test failures were traced back to structural flaws in the test harness, not the application logic itself.
+    1.  **CLI Invocation Errors**: Tests were calling the Typer CLI with incorrect argument order (e.g., `run --verbose` instead of `--verbose run`), leading to `UsageError` (exit code 2) instead of the expected application error (exit code 1).
+    2.  **Incomplete Fixtures**: A pytest fixture for the `Config` object was providing a path to a `universe.csv` file but not creating the file itself.
+This caused Pydantic's `field_validator`, which checks for file existence, to fail during test setup.
+- **Fix**:
+    1. Corrected the argument order in `runner.invoke` calls within `test_cli_advanced.py` to place global options before the command.
+    2. Modified the fixture in `test_reporter_position_management.py` to create the dummy `universe.csv` file, ensuring the `Config` object is instantiated in a valid state.
+- **Lesson**: A project's test harness is part of its core structure.
+Tests must be robust and reflect real-world usage (correct CLI syntax).
+Fixtures must create a complete and valid state for the components they provide, especially when those components have built-in validation logic.
+An incomplete fixture is a bug in the test suite.

+## Test Suite Desynchronization and API Drift (2025-07-18)
+- **Issue**: A large number of test failures in the `reporter` module were caused by a structural desynchronization between the test suite and the application code.
+This included:
+    1.  **API Contract Drift**: Function signatures (e.g., `_identify_new_signals`) were modified in the implementation without updating test calls, leading to `TypeError`.
+    2.  **Incomplete Refactoring**: Tests for a refactored private helper (`_check_for_signal`) were left behind, creating "zombie tests" that failed with `AttributeError`.
+    3.  **Brittle Tests**: Some tests used incorrect assertion patterns for numpy booleans (`is True`) or patched non-existent attributes, making them fragile.
+- **Fix**: A comprehensive cleanup was performed:
+    1. Corrected the function signatures in `reporter.py` to match their required data contracts.
+    2. Deleted obsolete test files and classes (`test_reporter_signal_checking.py`, `TestCheckForSignal`) that targeted non-existent code.
+    3. Refactored brittle tests to use robust assertion patterns and valid mocks.
+- **Lesson**: The test suite must be treated as a first-class consumer of the application's API.
+Any refactoring or signature change is incomplete until the corresponding tests are updated or removed.
+Maintaining test-code synchronization is critical to prevent architectural drift and ensure the test suite remains a reliable safety net.

+## Test Suite Integrity: Refactoring Drift and Obsolete Tests (2025-07-18)
+- **Issue**: Multiple test failures in the `reporter` module were caused by a single root cause: a refactoring where the `_check_for_signal` helper was removed or replaced, but the test suite was not updated.
+This resulted in an entire obsolete test file (`test_reporter_signal_checking.py`) and incorrect patch targets in other tests, all failing with `AttributeError`.
+- **Fix**:
+    1. The obsolete test file (`test_reporter_signal_checking.py`) was deleted.
+    2. The patch target in `test_reporter_identify_signals.py` was corrected to point to the current implementation (`_find_signals_in_window`).
+- **Lesson**: Test code is not second-class; it must be maintained with the same discipline as application code.
+When refactoring, the task is not complete until the corresponding tests are updated or removed.
+Leaving "zombie tests" behind erodes trust in the test suite and creates significant noise during debugging.